canonical/pi-gadget/README.md

-# Universal Raspberry Pi Gadget Snap
+# Raspberry Pi 3 64-bit Gadget Snap

-This repository contains the source for an Ubuntu Core gadget snap that runs universally on all Raspberry Pi boards currently supported by Ubuntu Core (Pi2, Pi3, Compute Module 3).
+This repository contains the source for an Ubuntu Core gadget snap that runs universally on all Raspberry Pi 3 boards currently supported by Ubuntu Core (Pi3, Compute Module 3).

 It comes with a splash screen by default and produces a completely silent boot.

-Building it with snapcraft will automatically pull, configure, patch and build the git.denx.de/u-boot.git upstream source for the pi2 at release tag v2017.05 (for pi3/cm3 at tag v2018.07), produce a u-boot.bin binary and put it inside the gadget.
+Building it with snapcraft will automatically pull, configure, patch and build the git.denx.de/u-boot.git upstream source for the for pi3/cm3 at tag v2018.07, produce a u-boot.bin binary and put it inside the gadget.

 It will then download the stable binary boot firmware with tag 20180619 from https://github.com/raspberrypi/firmware/tree/stable/boot and add it to the gadget.